-Take a walk down the Whanganui River, by foot or canoe.
-This memorable trip flows through a wildly beautiful national park.
+Paddle down the Whanganui River for a memorable trip through a wildly beautiful national park.

 Day 1, Cherry Grove, Taumarunui > Poukaria Campsite, 36 km